callawaycloud/apex-transactional-outbox/README.md

 ## How this works

-1. (START TRANSACTION) A process (trigger/event/etc) creates a "Message" (event), specifying it's `type` & `payload`.
+1. Some process (trigger/event/etc) creates a "Message" (eg: event), specifying it's `type` & `payload`.
-1. A "outbox" record is created for each "Subscription" to the message to track the status of the message.
-(END TRANSACTION)
+- A "outbox" record is created for each "Subscription" to the Message which will track the status of the message.
+- These records are all part of the atomic "Domain Transaction"
-1. In a new context, a "relay" runs to process the outbox.
+1. In a new context (in Near Real Time), a "Relay" runs to process the outbox.
 It will attempt to send each pending item in the outbox.
-1. If the message is successful, the Outbox Item is marked as complete.
+1. If the message is successful, the "Outbox" is marked as complete.
 If it fails, the exception is logged, and it will be retried at some point in the future.

-## Usage

 ### Definitions: